-With spreadsheet and End User Computing (EUC) applications used widely in organisations, in both financial and non-financial services businesses, we often recommend that enterprises create and enforce strict EUC policies to effectively and efficiently manage spreadsheet usage.
+With spreadsheet and End-User Computing (EUC) applications used widely in organizations, in both financial and non-financial services businesses, we often recommend that enterprises create and enforce strict EUC policies to effectively and efficiently manage spreadsheet usage.

-To this end, here are some top tips to help you create the right policy for your organisation:
+To this end, here are some top tips to help you create the right policy for your organization: